privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

 Generating Signing Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also generate the signing request.
-The keypair and the request is generated on the
+The key pair and the request is generated on the
 server.

 .. figure:: images/generate_csr1.png